Mizanur888/vp-angular-test-Angularjs/README.md

 ##### Issue from API Call
-* First time it will give error from that component just, remove the results from response.results. it will start running for sume reason it does not read results array from api, after it runs propersly
+* First time it will give error from that component just, remove the results from response.results. it will start running for sume reason it does not read results array from api first time. once it runs put back the  after it runs propersly
+ * put back .results after response EXP: response.results

 ##### ERROR in src/app/components/leaderboard/leaderboard.component.ts(58,32): error TS2339: Property 'results'
 does not exist on type 'Object'.